Tshmofen/csv-translation-packer/readme.md

 </div>

-5. Save this file in the directory, where app was executed from.
+6. And finally the file is saved in the directory, where app was executed from.
+Output file name can be set up through settings.

 ## Notes
 Pretty sure nobody will be viewing this repo, but if you do, feel free to do whatever you want with this code, no licenses whatsoever.
-Just created this to help me parse translation files for some personal project and uploaded to not lost it.
+Just created this lil app to help me in my personal project and uploaded here to not lose it.

 <b>(c) tshmofen</b>